vedavikas06/Random-Generator/README.md

 ### Docker Commands to make app run

-To be executed in Random-Generator folder
+First fork the repo, and execute the below commands using docker in Random-Generator folder

 ```sh
 $ docker build -t randomapi .